Premium civic bus service between South Mumbai and Navi Mumbai via Atal Setu launched | Business

 - India

-Civic transport and electricity provider BEST on Wednesday launched an AC premium bus service between South Mumbai and adjoining Navi Mumbai via the Atal Setu, the country's longest sea bridge that was inaugurated two months ago.
+Civic transport and electricity provider BEST has launched an AC premium bus service between South Mumbai and adjoining Navi Mumbai via the Atal Setu, the country's longest sea bridge that was inaugurated two months ago.

-Daily four buses -- two from CBD Belapur and an equal number from World Trade Centre -- will be operated on the route via the 22km-long Atal Setu (originally called Mumbai Trans-Harbour Link or MTHL) from Monday to Saturday, said the release.
+Mumbai city Guardian Minister Deepak Kesarkar inaugurated the service at the Brihanmumbai Electric Supply and Transport (BEST) headquarters in Colaba on Wednesday.

-For using this service, passengers will have to pay a minimum fare of Rs 50 and a maximum of Rs 225, it said.
+Daily four buses -- two from CBD Belapur and an equal number from World Trade Centre -- will be operated on the route via the 22-km-long Atal Setu (originally called Mumbai Trans-Harbour Link or MTHL) from Monday to Saturday, it said.

-Mumbai city Guardian Minister Deepak Kesarkar inaugurated the service at BEST headquarters in Colaba.
+For using this service, passengers will have to pay a minimum fare of Rs 50 and a maximum of Rs 225, the release said.

 As per the release, a total of 300 buses from five BEST depots are being fitted with air purification systems.
 Of these, 240 buses have already been fitted with the systems.